DLMtool/DLMtool/index.md

+# Data-Limited Methods Toolkit (DLMtool)

+The Data-Limited Methods Toolkit (DLMtool) is a R package that uses computer simulations of real-world fisheries to help scientists and managers with three common objectives:

+1. Identifying effective management methods given the uncertainties associated with data-limited fisheries
+2. Computing explicit management recommendations based on the best-available data
+3. Prioritizing future data collection programs

-# DLMtool Documentation
+### DLMtool Documentation

-DLMtool is a R package for management strategy evalaution and implementation of data-limited fishery stock assessment methods.

-This site contains the documentation for the DLMtool package.
+This site contains the documentation for the functions in the DLMtool package.

+### DLMtool User Guide
+A comprehensive user guide for DLMtool is available [here](userguide/index.html).

+### DLMtool Website
-For more information about DLMtool go to the [DLMtool website](http://datalimitedtoolkit.org/).
+For more information about DLMtool, including a demonstration of the main features of the toolkit, go to the [Data-Limimted Methods Toolkit Website](http://datalimitedtoolkit.org/).